googlemaps/js-api-loader/README.md

 `yarn add @googlemaps/js-api-loader`

-Alternativly you may add the umd package directly to the html document using the unpkg link.
+Alternatively you may add the umd package directly to the html document using the unpkg link.

 `<script src="https://unpkg.com/@googlemaps/js-api-loader@1.0.0/dist/index.min.js"></script>`